cloudfoundry/firehose_exporter/FAQ.md

 The *filter.deployments* command flag allows you to filter metrics which origin is a particular BOSH deployment.

+### Can I target multiple Cloud Foundry Firehose endpoints with a single exporter instance?

+No, this exporter only supports targetting a single [Cloud Foundry Firehose][firehose] endpoint.
+If you want to get metrics from several endpoints, you will need to use one exporter per endpoint.

 ### How can I get readeable names for Container Metrics labels, like the application name?

 You can combine this exporter with the [Cloud Foundry Prometheus Exporter][cf_exporter], that provides administrative information about `Applications`, `Organizations` and `Spaces`.